Uwadon1/S.H_Cloud_Devops_Engineering/LEMP_STACK/Lemp_Stack.md

 ### Troubleshoot

-One of the major error i faced when implementing this project was after i adjusted my php file and wanted to view my ip address with the path /info.php.
+One of the major errors I faced when implementing this project was after I adjusted my PHP file and wanted to view my IP address with the path /info.php.
 I got a 502 error, after much troubleshooting and back and forth, realized where the issue was from.
-I didnt take note of the php version that was installed, hence i didnt reference the exact version in my populating this file ‘/etc/nginx/sites-available/projectlemp’ so i kept getting502 error until i corrected this line ‘fastcgi_pass unix:/var/run/php/php8.3-fpm.sock;’
+I didn't take note of the php version that was installed, hence I didn't reference the exact version in my populating this file ‘/etc/nginx/sites-available/projectlemp’, so I kept getting a 502 error until I corrected this line ‘fastcgi_pass unix:/var/run/php/php8.3-fpm.sock;’

 ### Conclusion